Zodiac Killer: Letters of suspicious authorship

-Suspected victims
+Other possible victims

-There is no consensus regarding the number of victims the Zodiac Killer killed or the length of his criminal spree.
+Police have not reached a consensus regarding the total number of victims killed by the Zodiac, or the length of his criminal spree.
 In 1976, SFPD detective Dave Toschi said, "We know for sure he killed at least six", and the Zodiac had "a personal boxscore of 37".
 Robert Graysmith estimated 49 Zodiac victims.
-Many murders and attacks in the 1960s and 1970s were seen as possible Zodiac crimes, but none have been confirmed.
+Many murders and attacks in the 1960s and 1970s were considered possible Zodiac crimes, but none have been confirmed.

 Raymond Davis

-On April 9, 1962, a man called the police in Oceanside, California, and said, "I am going to pull something here in Oceanside and you'll never be able to figure it out."
+On April 9, 1962, a man called police in Oceanside, California, and said, "I am going to pull something here in Oceanside and you'll never be able to figure it out."
 At 11:10 p.m. on April 10, cab driver Raymond Davis (29) told his dispatcher he was taking a fare to South Oceanside.
 The next day, his body was found near the mayor's house in St. Malo, a gated community in Oceanside.
-Days later, the suspected killer called the police again, “Do you remember me calling you last week and telling you that I was going to pull a real baffling crime?
-I killed the cab driver and I am going to get me a bus driver next.”
-Following this call, the police began to place armed guards on buses.
+Days later, the suspected killer again called police, "Do you remember me calling you last week and telling you that I was going to pull a real baffling crime?
+I killed the cab driver and I am going to get me a bus driver next."
+Oceanside police immediately placed armed guards on buses.